 There’s something very wrong about this.
 What if banks were treated the same way consumers are treated.
-The irony is that every one of the Republican candidates for President argue that there’s too much regulation of business.
+The irony is that many politicians argue that there’s too much regulation of business.

 Whatyousay.com believes just the opposite.
 The nation needs the Consumer Protection Agency, and one of the first things that needs to be addressed is further regulation of the credit rating industry.

 To combat the problem, the federal government requires the big three credit reporting companies to provide you with one report from each of them every year—absolutely free.
 Our research indicates that contrary to what many politicians are urging–less regulation of business–this is one industry that needs more regulation, not less.